Identifying and characterizing superspreaders of low-credibility content on Twitter: Introduction

 Misinformation impacts society in detrimental ways, from sowing distrust in democratic institutions to harming public health.
 The peaceful transition of power in the United States was threatened on January 6\textsuperscript{th}, 2021 when conspiracy theories about the presidential election being ``stolen'' fueled violent unrest at the U.S. Capitol~\cite{Culliford2021Jan}.
 During the COVID-19 pandemic, an abundance of health-related misinformation spread online~\cite{yang2020covid19, zarocostasHowFightInfodemic2020}, ultimately driving the U.S. Surgeon General to warn Americans about the threat of health misinformation~\cite{surgeon_general_2021}.
 The public confusion created by this content led the World Health Organization to collaborate with major social media platforms and tech companies across the world in an attempt to mitigate its spread~\cite{Richtel2020Feb}.

-Recent research suggests that \textit{superspreaders} of misinformation --- users who consistently disseminate a disproportionately large amount of low-credibility content --- may be at the center of this problem~\cite{Grinberg19, Shao2018anatomy, kennedy_repeat_2022, frenkel_how_2020, yang2020covid19, disinfo_dozen}.
+Recent research suggests that \textit{superspreaders} of misinformation --- users who consistently disseminate a disproportionately large amount of low-credibility content --- may be at the center of this problem~\cite{Grinberg19, Shao2018anatomy, kennedy_repeat_2022, frenkel_how_2020, yang2020covid19, disinfo_dozen, nogara2022disinformation}.
 In the political domain, one study investigated the impact of misinformation on the 2016 U.S. election and found that 0.1\% of Twitter users were responsible for sharing approximately 80\% of the misinformation~\cite{Grinberg19}.
 Social bots also played a disproportionate role in spreading content from low-credibility sources~\cite{shao2018spread}.
 The Election Integrity Partnership (a consortium of academic and industry experts) reported that during the 2020 presidential election, a small group of ``repeat spreaders'' aggressively pushed false election claims across various social media platforms for political gain~\cite{kennedy_repeat_2022, frenkel_how_2020}.

 In the health domain, analysis of the prevalence of low-credibility content related to the COVID-19 ``infodemic'' on Facebook and Twitter showed that superspreaders on both of these platforms were popular pages and accounts that had been verified by the platforms~\cite{yang2020covid19}.
 In 2021, the Center for Countering Digital Hate reported that just 12 accounts ---the so-called ``disinformation dozen''--- were responsible for almost two-thirds of anti-vaccine content circulating on social media~\cite{disinfo_dozen, nogara2022disinformation}.
 This is concerning because eroding the public's trust in vaccines can be especially dangerous during a pandemic~\cite{larson_biggest_2018} and evidence suggests that increased exposure to vaccine-related misinformation may reduce one's willingness to get vaccinated~\cite{loomba2021misinfo,pierri2021impact}.